Hard to Staff Assignments 2016-17

 ** To qualify for the Secondary Mild/Moderate hard to staff position, you must be in correct job code.
 Please see the breakdown below:

-· Elementary: All mild/moderate teachers in ECE and elementary schools should be classified as elementary mild/moderate teachers (7639).
+· Elementary (Not Eligible): All mild/moderate teachers in ECE and elementary schools should be classified as elementary mild/moderate teachers (7639).

 · Secondary: All mild/moderate teachers in middle schools, high schools and intensive pathway schools should be classified as secondary mild/moderate teachers (7640).